Page updated: June 25, 2024

 Publication Malpractice Statement

-Concerned with the increase of plagiarism, fraud and misconduct in academic publishing, the Editor-in-Chief and the Editorial Advisory Board of the IAFOR Journal of Cultural Studies officially endorse the position statements for editors and authors developed at the 2nd World Conference on Research Integrity in Singapore in 2010 (Kleinert & Wager, 2011), notably the following statements:
+Concerned with the increase of plagiarism, fraud and misconduct in academic publishing, the Editor, Associate Editors and the Editorial Board of the journal officially endorse the position statements for editors and authors developed at the 2nd World Conference on Research Integrity in Singapore in 2010 (Kleinert & Wager, 2011), notably the following statements:

 As to authors:

-• Researchers should adhere to publication requirements that submitted work is original, is not plagiarised, and has not been published elsewhere
+- Researchers should adhere to publication requirements that submitted work is original, is not plagiarised, and has not been published, or is under consideration for publication elsewhere

-Editors and reviewers will ensure that articles submitted to the journal are original studies which have not been submitted anywhere else (nor have been submitted as Conference Proceedings).
+Editors and reviewers will ensure that articles submitted to the journal are original studies which have not been submitted anywhere else.
 Manuscripts will be fairly and objectively reviewed; authors will receive corrections and suggestions relatively quickly depending on the availability and expertise of reviewers.

 Duties of the Publisher